bcgov/bcdg/docs/content-syntax-guide.md

 Although Markdown is fairly standardized, there can be minor syntax differences between Markdown implementations.
 Different Markdown implementations also allow extensions for more complex content such as diagrams or embedded content.
 This page is intended to help you write content for DevHub that displays the way you intended by providing examples of frequently used syntax.
-This page also aims help you make aware of the extensions provided with DevHub.
+This page also aims to help you become aware of the extensions provided with DevHub.

 DevHub's Markdown implementation is based on [Backstage.io's TechDocs](https://backstage.io/docs/features/techdocs/) feature.
 TechDocs includes